BrenPatF/powershell_utils/TrapitUtils/README.md

 - [The Database API Viewed As A Mathematical Function: Insights into Testing](https://www.slideshare.net/brendanfurey7/database-api-viewed-as-a-mathematical-function-insights-into-testing)

-I later named the approach [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html) when I applied it in Javascript and wrote a JavaScript program to format results both in plain text and as HTML pages:
+I later named the approach [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html) when I applied it in JavaScript and wrote a JavaScript program to format results both in plain text and as HTML pages:
 - [Trapit - JavaScript Unit Tester/Formatter](https://github.com/BrenPatF/trapit_nodejs_tester)

 The module also allowed for the formatting of results obtained from testing in languages other than JavaScript by means of an intermediate output JSON file.
 In 2021 I developed a powershell module that included a utility to generate a template for the JSON input scenarios file required by the design pattern: